Last Updated on August 8, 2021 by

 Since both Daug’s ancestors are considered toy breeds, it is obvious that the Dachshund mixed with a Pug breed is not going to be tall and big.
 Male Daugs are usually a little bit bigger than females: they reach about 12-13 inches in height and weigh 20-25 lbs.
 Females don’t usually get taller than 13 inches and weigh up to 20 pounds.

-Pug Dachshund mix pups still have the big, bulging eyes, the somewhat wrinkled face of their Pug predecessors.
+Pug Dachshund mix pups still have the big, bulging eyes, and the somewhat wrinkled face of their Pug predecessors.
 Also, they get very short limbs as well as the floppy, triangle-shaped cute little ears from the Dachshund ancestor.

 Dachshund Mixed With Pug: Origin